Kimkhoi3010/stock-logistics-reporting/stock_picking_report_valued/README.rst

 2. Confirm the Sale Order.
 3. Click on *Delivery* stat button.
 4. Go to *Print > Delivery Slip*.

+Alternatively, you can configure the valued report option directly on the picking:

+1. Open a stock picking.
+2. Check or uncheck the *Valued* checkbox (only visible if the company setting is enabled).
+3. Go to *Print > Delivery Slip* to get the report with or without values accordingly.

 Known issues / Roadmap
 ======================